X-Men: The 198: Xavier's Mansion Mutant Sanctuary

 After the events of Decimation, many of the remaining mutants sought refuge at the Xavier Institute.
 Due to the suggestion of Erg, they are referred to as The 198.
 These include the following:

 The list excludes Xavier Institute staff members and the remaining student body as well as the Sentinel Squad O*N*E.

 The 198 Files

 The 198 Files is a database maintained by O*N*E that attempts to classify and provide intelligence on the mutants whose powers remained after M-Day.
 The one-shot X-Men: The 198 Files is set in the style of a government dossier and sent to O*N*E's deputy director Valerie Cooper.
-It provides the classification of 134 of the 198 mutants supposedly unaffected by M-Day and was released in January 2006 as a counterpart to the five-part limited series The 198 which shows the conflict of the remaining mutants seeking refuge at the Xavier Institute, and the Sentinel Squad O*N*E.
+It provides the classification of 134 of the 198 mutants supposedly unaffected by M-Day and was released in January 2006 as a counterpart and companion to The 198.